SudeepBhandari02/SudeepBhandari02/README.md

 # Hi there, I'm Sudeep Bhandari 👋

 Welcome to my GitHub profile!
-I'm passionate about software developer, and I love exploring new technologies and working on interesting projects.
+I'm passionate software developer, and I love exploring new technologies and working on interesting projects.
 Here's a little bit about me:

 ## 🔭 Current Projects
 - **[Creating a react native application](#)**:A comprehensive cross platform mobile to help catering workers to get their employees.